-Equestrian lawyerA native of Sevelen in the Rhineland, Germany, Isabell Werth’s brilliant academic career culminated in a position with a law firm in 2001.
-But from an early age her true passion was horse-riding, and specifically dressage.
-When she was 17, she was taken under the wing of the renowned owner and trainer Dr Uwe Schulten-Baumer.
-It was the start of the most successful collaboration in the history of dressage, one which reached its apogee when Schulten-Baumer teamed Werth up with a chestnut gelding by the name of Gigolo.
+Hailing from Sevelen in Germany, Isabell Werth enjoyed a brilliant academic career and took up a position with a law firm in 2001.
+From her early years, however, her real passion was horse riding, and dressage in particular.
+At the age of 17, she was taken under the wing of the well-known owner and trainer Dr Uwe Schulten-Baumer, which proved the the start of the most successful collaboration in the history of dressage.
+The relationship came into its own when Werth was paired up with a chestnut gelding by the name of Gigolo.

-Always at the top After working briefly as a lawyer and then in marketing at the turn of the millennium, Werth decided to turn professional and devote herself to equestrianism full-time.
-Ending her long association with Dr Schulten-Bauer she opened up her own stables in the Rhineland and was soon enjoying more international success with a new generation of horses.
-A double world champion in 2006, she returned to the Olympic arena at Beijing 2008 to win another team gold and an individual silver, taking her overall tally to eight Olympic medals (five of them gold), and six world and seven European titles.
+Werth decided to turn professional and devote herself entirely to her sport.
+Ending her long association with Dr Schulten-Baumer, she opened her own stables in Rheinberg, near her home village, and was soon enjoying more international success with a new generation of horses.
+A double world champion in 2006, Werth returned to the Olympic arena at Beijing 2008 to win another team gold and an individual silver, this time on Satchmo.
+By that stage of her glittering career, she had won eight Olympic medals (five of them gold), six world titles and seven European crowns.